Kitware/vtk-book/VTKBook/08Chapter8.md

 To specify a location within the primary cell, we use geometric coordinates.
 These geometric coordinates, or parametric coordinates, are coordinates "natural" or canonical to the particular topology and dimension of a cell.

 We can best explain local coordinates by referring to an example.
-If we consider the polyline cell type shown in **Figure 8-2**, we can specify the position of a point by indicating 1) the polyline cell id, 2) the primary cell (i.e., line) sub-id and 3) the parametric coordinate of the line.
+If we consider the polyline cell type shown in {ref}`Figure 8-2 <Figure-8-2>`, we can specify the position of a point by indicating 1) the polyline cell id, 2) the primary cell (i.e., line) sub-id and 3) the parametric coordinate of the line.
 Because the line is one-dimensional, the natural or parametric coordinate is based on the one-dimensional parameter r.
 Then any point along the line is given by a linear combination of the two end points of the line $x_i$ and $x_{i+1}$

 $$
 \begin{equation*}